-- preliminary negotiations with the venture capital investors (if any) about the preferred terms and conditions of a contemplated transaction; - direct negotiations or a private bidding process: - notifications to the National Securities and Stock Market Commission in case of joint stock company; and - signing of transaction documents with a standard conditions precedent, including - but not limited to - the merger clearance, corporate approvals, etc.
+- preliminary negotiations with the venture capital investors (if any) about the preferred terms and conditions of a contemplated transaction; - direct negotiations or a private bidding process; - notifications to the National Securities and Stock Market Commission in cases of jointstock companies; and - signing of transaction documents with a standard conditions precedent, including - but not limited to - the merger clearance, corporate approvals, etc.

-In limited liability companies and private joint stock companies with up to 100 shareholders, a pre-emptive right of other shareholders must be observed unless the company's articles of association provide for no pre-emptive right.
+In limited liability companies, a pre-emptive right of other shareholders must be observed unless the company's articles of association provide for no pre-emptive right.
 A shareholder of the company intending to sell its share (or part of the share) to a third party must notify other shareholders in writing and inform them about the terms and conditions of such sale.
-The share can be sold to a third party only if other shareholders do not exercise their preemptive right.
+The share can be sold to a third party only if other shareholders do not exercise their pre-emptive right.

-Where there are minority shareholders present in a joint stock company, the acquirer (or affiliated person) of the controlling stake equal to or exceeding 50% of ordinary shares must make a mandatory offer to purchase minority shareholders' shares at a fair price.
+Where there are minority shareholders present in a joint-stock company, the acquirer (or affiliated person) of the controlling stake equal to or exceeding 50% of ordinary shares must make a mandatory offer to purchase minority shareholders' shares at a fair price.